cgreenhalgh/opensharingtoolkit-kiosk/docs/contentdefinition.md

                 <link rel="enclosure" type="application/pdf" href="thing1.pdf" />
                 <id>tag:cmg@cs.nott.ac.uk,2013-09-26:atom/test/1/1</id>
                 <updated>2013-09-26T12:32:01Z</updated>
-                <summary>A PDF document about the first thing.
+                <content>A PDF document about the first thing.
 A PDF document about the first thing.
 A PDF document about the first thing.
 A PDF document about the first thing.
 A PDF document about the first thing.
 A PDF document about the first thing.
 A PDF document about the first thing.
 A PDF document about the first thing.
 A PDF document about the first thing.
 A PDF document about the first thing.
 A PDF document about the first thing.
 A PDF document about the first thing.
-A PDF document about the first thing. </summary>
+A PDF document about the first thing. </content>
                 <author>
                       <name>Chris Greenhalgh</name>
                       <email>cmg@cs.nott.ac.uk</email>